Marital Issues Can Arise When Mom Brings Home More Bacon Than Dad

 Vestor Capital

-So, when two people get married, if they aren’t on the same page financially, (which most people aren’t) it can cause problems.
+So, when two people get married, if they aren’t on the same page financially, (which many people aren’t) it can cause problems.
 For example, maybe one person is very financially conservative and the other is more of a risk-taker.
 Or, one person is a bigger spender than the other, who feels uncomfortable and fearful that the spouse is going to spend too much money, leaving them financially unstable.

 Becoming more and more common is a scenario where the wife is bringing home much more of an income than her husband, and feels resentful when the husband tries to control their finances.
 This is the case of a reader, who emailed that she and her husband are having marital issues: